AMD Mobile Ryzen APUs To Power Acer, HP, Lenovo Ultra-Thin Laptops

 Acer Swift 3

-Acer declined to comment on the new Ryzen-powered Swift 3, but AMD gave us a brief summary of what to expect when it arrives.
+Acer is still working out the final specifications of the new Ryzen-powered Swift 3, but AMD gave us a brief summary of what to expect when it arrives.
 The new Acer Swift 3 will be available with either AMD Ryzen 5 2500U or Ryzen 7 2700U processors, with up to 8GB of DDR4-2400 memory and up to a 256GB SSD.
 The 15.6” 1920 x 1080 IPS display is a worthy match to the onboard Vega graphics (with 8 or 10 CUs for 2500U and 2700U, respectively), and the device features a 48 WH battery and weighs in under 3.96lbs.

 Full specifications, pricing, and availability of the new Acer Swift 3 with AMD Ryzen processors is currently unknown.